COLI Release Highlights, Quarter 3 2015

-Among the 279 urban areas that have participated the second quarter 2014 Cost of Living Index, the after-tax cost for a professional/managerial standard of living ranged from more than twice the national average in New York (Manhattan) NY to just over 20 percent below the national average in Harlingen, TX.
+Among the 264 urban areas that have participated the third quarter 2014 Cost of Living Index, the after-tax cost for a professional/managerial standard of living ranged from more than twice the national average in New York (Manhattan), NY to almost 20 percent below the national average in McAllen, TX.
 The Cost of Living Index is published quarterly by C2ER – The Council for Community and Economic Research.

 The Cost of Living Index measures regional differences in the cost of consumer goods and services, excluding taxes and non-consumer expenditures, for professional and managerial households in the top income quintile.
 It is based on more than 90,000 prices covering almost 60 different items for which prices are collected three times a year by chambers of commerce, economic development organizations or university applied economic centers in each participating urban area.
 Small differences in the index numbers should not be interpreted as significant.

 The composite index is based on six components: housing, utilities, grocery items, transportation, health care, and miscellaneous goods and services.

 The quarterly Cost of Living Index is available by subscription for $165 per year for the print version and $150 per year for the PDF.
 The electronic (Excel) version is available for $250 per year.
 Be sure and ask about our new County-Level Index covering over 3,000 counties across the U.S. Send check, payable to C2ER, P.O.
 Box 100127, Arlington VA 22210-0407, or subscribe on the Internet at www.coli.org/store.asp.